Like most friendships that begin over the Internet, my

 Holmes, rhapsodized over Jan Morris’s HAV (“perhaps one of my top three

-”) and the stories of Gerald Kersh (“tied with Avram
+favorite books”) and the stories of Gerald Kersh (“tied with Avram

-Davidson for my absolute favorite short story writer of all time
+Davidson for my absolute favorite short story writer of all time”),

 recommended recent albums from Centromatic, The Flaming Lips and The National,